max-sym/react-booking-form/README.md

 ## Usage

-Here's an example of usage:
+Here's an example using `twin.macro` styling library:

 ```jsx